Florida teen sues Instagram, school after wrongful 11-day detention - NewsBreak

 Florida teen sues Instagram, school after wrongful 11-day detention

-Whims was accused of sending threats that students and staff of Renaissance Charter School at Pines received which claimed the sender was going to “blow up the school and kill people,” NBC News reports.Amazon Prime price hike goes into effect for new subscribers
+Whims was accused of sending threats that students and staff of Renaissance Charter School at Pines received which claimed the sender was going to “blow up the school and kill people,” NBC News reports.Chilling details of Ciaya Whetstone’s hospital arrival described in NOPD report

 Whims was arrested and charged with second-degree felony “for making a written threat to do bodily harm or commit an act of terrorism.”
 She then spent 11 days in a juvenile detention center.